renswilderom/renswilderom.github.io/python/_posts/2021-11-26-Topic modeling Disneyland reviews.md

 ---
 layout: post
-title: Disneyland as a magical world vs Disneyland as a hassle
+title: Using LDA topic models in Scikit-learn and new Python code to produce  time series datasets and graphs
 image:
   path: /assets/img/blog/bastien-nvs-g3CR0UJ1CyM-unsplash.jpg
 description: >
-  Using Scikit-learn and additional Python code to study how the prevalence of certain topics changes over time
+  Analyzing more than 12.000 Disneyland Paris Tripadvisor reviews to detect understandings of Disneyland as a "magical world" vs Disneyland as a "hassle."
 sitemap: false
 comments: false
 ---